How to choose your bodyboard size

 NB: We recommend the use of fins for all levels.

-Construction suited to the intended user weights and conditions of use: Beginner level.
+Construction suited to the intended user weights and conditions of use: Intermediate level.

-As you catch the wave, both hands are placed at the front.
+As you catch the wave, both hands are at the front.

 To go left, keep your left hand at the front (your hand, elbow and shoulder should be aligned, with your upper arm at 90° to your forearm) and move your right hand back to the middle of the board and grab the right rail.
-Position your left leg in line with the left rail to maintain your direction.
+Align your left leg with the left rail to maintain your direction.